 - Frances Jackson MOSELEY born Feb 1845

-In 1851 the entire family were living at 5 Babingdon Lane, Derby with one servant (Amelia Hicking age 22), but in 1855 tragedy struck yet again as Henry’s first two children both died.
-Rosamond was age 25 and Henry 20.
-Both deaths were registered in the 2nd quarter (Apr-Jun).
+In 1851 the entire family were living at 5 Babington Lane, Derby with one servant, but in 1855 tragedy struck yet again as Henry’s first two children both died.
+Henry George died 26th Apr age 20, and was the first to be buried in the new Nottingham Road Cemetery on 1st May.
+Rosamond died shortly afterwards at age 25.
 And if that weren’t bad enough, just three years later in 1858 Henry’s son Alfred also died, aged 16.

 In 1861, Henry, Anne and his two remaining children (Mary and Frances), were living at Babington Cottage.
 Anne’s niece was also living with them (Fanny VERNON age 32, who is mentioned on the gravestone) and a house servant called Sarah King (age 18).